Monodromy and vanishing cycles for complete intersection curves: The simple braid group

 \section{The simple braid group}

-The purpose of this section is to prove \Cref{prop:generatesbr}, which gives a generating set for a certain ``simple'' subgroup of the surface braid group.
-Simple braids will be used in the following \Cref{section:genspinmcg} as a technical tool for generating framed mapping class groups, and the relationship between the simple braid group and monodromy of complete intersection curves is explored in \Cref{section:exhibitsimplebraids} as an important ingredient in the induction argument.
+The purpose of this section is to prove \Cref{prop:generatesbr}, which gives a generating set for a certain subgroup of the surface braid group.
+This will be used in the following \Cref{section:genspinmcg} as a technical tool for generating framed mapping class groups, and the relationship between the simple braid group and monodromy of complete intersection curves is explored in \Cref{section:exhibitsimplebraids} as an important ingredient in the induction argument.

 In \Cref{subsection:braidsetup}, we establish these notions and explain the connection with framed mapping class groups, and in \Cref{subsection:braidproof}, we proceed with the proof of \Cref{prop:generatesbr}.
 In \Cref{subsection:braidsdisks}, we briefly discuss a variant of this theory suitable for surfaces with boundary.